 State Effective Medical Cannabis Law Low- THC Law With Access CBD Law Without Access Description Minnesota X Minnesota's Department of Health issues medical cannabis cards for patients diagnosed with cancer, chronic pain, HIV/AIDS, Tourette's, ALS, seizures, severe spasms, Crohn's, terminal illnesses, PTSD, autism, obstructive sleep apnea, irritable bowel syndrome, obsessive-compulsive disorder, tic disorders, and other conditions added by the department.
 Minnesota licensed two manufacturers, which may have up to four dispensaries each.
 Patients are limited to a 30-day supply as determined by a pharmacist.
 Also, in 2023, the legislature made it legal for all adults 21 and older to possess, cultivate, and buy cannabis.
 Adults may possess up to two pounds at home and grow up to eight plants (four mature) securely at home.
 Adult-use stores may not open until 2025, other than on Tribal lands within the state.

-State Effective Medical Cannabis Law Low- THC Law With Access CBD Law Without Access Description Mississippi X Mississippi's Department of Health issues medical cannabis cards for patients diagnosed with qualifying conditions including chronic pain (which is narrowly defined), cancer, Parkinson's, Huntington's, muscular dystrophy, glaucoma, spastic quadriplegia, HIV, AIDS, hepatitis, ALS, Crohn's, ulcerative colitis, sickle cell anemia, Alzheimer's, agitation of dementia, PTSD, autism, spinal cord disease, or severe injury.
+Mississippi X Mississippi's Department of Health issues medical cannabis cards for patients diagnosed with qualifying conditions including chronic pain (which is narrowly defined), cancer, Parkinson's, Huntington's, muscular dystrophy, glaucoma, spastic quadriplegia, HIV, AIDS, hepatitis, ALS, Crohn's, ulcerative colitis, sickle cell anemia, Alzheimer's, agitation of dementia, PTSD, autism, spinal cord disease, or severe injury.
 They must also have a doctor's certification.
 As of May 2023, over 175 dispensaries and 90 cultivators are licensed.
 Possession and purchase limits are calculated based on "Medical Cannabis Equivalency Units" of 3.5 grams of flower, up to 100 mg of THC in infused products, and up to one gram of concentrate.
 Missouri X The Department of Health and Senior Services issues ID cards to patients with a wide range of qualifying conditions, including cancer, HIV, glaucoma, and severe pain - provided the patient's health care provider approves of the treatment.
 With a cultivation registration card, patients and caregivers may cultivate up to six plants in their homes.
 In 2022, voters legalized cannabis possession, use, and cultivation for all adults 21 and older.
-As of late 2024, there are 224 licensed dual-use (adult-use and medical) dispensaries.
+As of July 2023, there are 213 licensed dispensaries.